ngergs/websrv/README.md

         Different port under which the health check endpoint runs. (default 8081) -help
         Prints the help.
-  -in-memory-fs
+  -idle-timeout int
+        Timeout for idle TCP connections with keep-alive in seconds. (default 30) -in-memory-fs
         Whether to use a in-memory-filesystem.
 I.e. prefetch the target directory into the heap.
   -port int
         Port under which the webserver runs. (default 8080) -pretty
         Activates zerolog pretty logging
+  -read-timeout int
+        Timeout to read the entire request in seconds. (default 10) -shutdown-delay int
+        Delay before shutting down the server in seconds.
+To make sure that the load balancing of the surrounding infrastructure had time to update. (default 5)
+  -shutdown-timeout int
+        Timeout for the graceful shutdown in seconds. (default 10) -write-timeout int
+        Timeout to write the complete response in seconds. (default 10)
 ```

 ## Advanced configs